Although older in origin, the Estonian flag was officially adopted in 1918. Is it time for an update?

 Maybe a grand 100th birthday present is in order.
 Not a three carat diamond.
 Not a three tier birthday cake.
 But rather a new tri-colour flag in the form of the Nordic cross.
 One that holds to tradition with colours intact, but proudly proclaims Estonia’s heritage in fact.

-The opinions in this article are those of the author.
-Images courtesy of Wikimedia Commons. * Please note that this article was originally published on 4 June 2015 and lightly edited on 13 November 2018.
+The opinions in this article are those of the author. * Please note that this article was originally published on 4 June 2015.